For any questions not answered here, please contact our office at (801) 399-8454.

 Will I receive a receipt?

-To reduce unnecessary mailings and the associated cost to Weber County taxpayers, those who remit payment by mail or drop box will not receive a return receipt unless specifically requested with the tax payment.
+Those who remit payments by mail or drop box will not receive a receipt unless specifically requested with the tax payment.
 Persons presenting payment at our counter will receive a receipt at the time of payment.
-For records-keeping and tax purposes, your tax notice and cancelled check or copy of money order will serve as a receipt.
+Online payments will receive an email with a payment receipt if an email address is entered during the payment process.

 What if I cannot pay my taxes?

-Tax relief programs exist for citizens of Weber County who meet certain criteria.
-Current programs include: Veteran's Exemption (based on disability), Blind Exemption, Circuit Breaker (over age 65 or widow/widower), and Disability/Hardship.
-Contact the Weber County Clerk/Auditor office at 801-399-8400 or write to 2380 Washington Blvd.
-Ste 320 Ogden, UT 84401 for more information.
 For property owners who do not meet the criteria for tax relief, partial payments are accepted until taxes are paid in full.
 The applicable penalty is attached, and interest on delinquent taxes continues to accrue until taxes are paid in full.

 What can I do if I believe my taxes are too high?